larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 37:51
 They don't have to work too hard or focus too hard, although focus helps, to learn new things, 37:57 acquire new languages, acquire new skills.
+But **if you're an adult and you want to ==change your neural circuitry== at the level
+38:03
-But if you're an adult and you want to change your neural circuitry at the level 38:03 of emotions or behavior or thoughts or anything really, you absolutely need to ask two important questions.
+of emotions or behavior or thoughts or anything really, you absolutely need to ask ==two important questions==.
 38:11
-One, what particular aspect of my nervous system am I trying to change?
+One, ==what particular aspect of my nervous system am I trying to change?
 38:18
 Meaning, am I trying to change my emotions or my perceptions, my sensations?
-And which ones are available for me to change?
+And which ones are available for me to change?== 38:24
-38:24
-And then the second question is how are you going to go about that?
-What is the structure 38:29 of a regimen to engage neuroplasticity?
-And it turns out that the answer to that second question 38:36 is governed by how awake or how sleepy we are.
+And then the second question is ==how are you going to go about that?
+What is the structure 38:29 of a regimen to engage neuroplasticity?== And it turns out that the answer to that second question 38:36 is ==governed by how awake or how sleepy we are==**.
 So let's talk about that next.
 38:41
-Neuroplasticity is the ability for these connections in the brain and body to change in response to experience.
+**==Neuroplasticity is the ability for these connections in the brain and body to change in response to experience.==** 38:48
-38:48
 And what's so incredible about the human nervous system in particular is that we can direct our own neural changes.
 38:54
 We can decide that we want to change our brain.
-In other words, our brain can change itself 38:59 and our nervous system can change itself.
+In other words, **==our brain can change itself 38:59 and our nervous system can change itself==.
 And the same can't be said for other organs of the body.
 Even though our other organs of the body
 39:06
-have some ability to change, they can't direct it.
+have some ability to change, they can't direct it**.
 They can't think and decide, 39:11 you know your gut doesn't say, oh, you know, I want to be able to digest spicy foods better so I'm going to rearrange the connections
 39:17